koenrane/KR-new-site/content/My research.md

 _Fall 2019 through June 2022._

+- Intuition that it was formalizable
+- Summary of the research process
+-

 ### [Optimal policies tend to seek power](https://arxiv.org/abs/1912.01683)

 ### [Parametrically retargetable decision-makers tend to seek power](https://arxiv.org/abs/2206.13477)